yitaom2/15618-final-project/README.md

 4.28-5.04: Understand research papers about parallel FFT’s application in image/voice processing(Both); Try to implement FFT’s application in image/voice processing(Both).

+### Milestone Report
+In the last two weeks, our group studied and coded Fast Fourier Transformation (FFT).
+There are different FFTs for different applications, and we have written sequential code for one of the most general form -- the one for polynomial multiplication.
+We have also explored CPU parallization for FFT program.

+We were able to reach most of our goals.
+An exception is to study GPU parallization of FFT.
+We are confident that we will be able to reach the 75 percent goal, and we are still optimistic regarding the 100 percent goal.

+At the poster session, we will briefly explain what FFT is and its usage, then we will reveal our CPU parallaized speedup analysis, and hopefully also GPU parallaized speedup analysis.
+There will likely be graphs and no demo.

+Our CPU parallelization is showing reasonable speedup.
+For example, 8 cores have around 3 times speedup.
+It is still not ideal and we intend to further explore CPU parallelization, but this is not trivial.

+At this point we are concerned with two major issues.

+(1) We are rather unfamiliar with most forms of FFT.
+Understanding the logic behind them and debugging is time consuming.
+We already have a working version for one of the FFT, but we want to explore other FFTs as well.

+(2) We haven't fully understood the GPU parallelization of FFT.
+Also, the GPU parallelization will very likely require modification of our current data structures, and we are unsure of the speedup we could achieve.

 ### References
 [1] Wikipedia.
 Fast Fourier transform — Wikipedia, the free encyclopedia. http://en.wikipedia. org/w/index.php?title=Fast\%20Fourier\%20transform&oldid=1073961290, 2022.
 [On-